myWAveModel/WAM/README.md

 This branch is the most recent offical stand-alone version of WAM.
 For previous versions please visit: <https://github.com/mywave/WAM/>

+New in Cycle 7.1:
+  - Assimilation of 2D wave spectra (IASSI_SPECTRA = 1)

 New in Cycle 7:
   - ST6 (BYDBR) physics (IPHYS = 2)
   - bug fix in normalised wave stress